Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 - "Downstream workers can quarantine update, send email alerts, create tickets, etc."

 **Simplicity:**
-"Notice how simple this is—query updates, score them, alert if needed.
+"Notice how simple this isï¿½query updates, score them, alert if needed.
 The complexity is hidden in the ML model, which 'just works.'"

 ---